OWASP/CheatSheetSeries/cheatsheets/Secure_Cloud_Architecture.md

 Logging and monitoring is required for a truly secure application.
 Developers should know exactly what is going on in their environment, making use of alerting mechanisms to warn engineers when systems are not working as expected.
 Additionally, in the event of a security incident, logging should be verbose enough to track a threat actor through an entire application, and provide enough knowledge for respondents to understand what actions were taken against what resources.
 Note that proper logging and monitoring can be expensive, and risk/cost trade-offs should be discussed when putting logging in place.

 #### Logging
-Proper logging will have the following:
+For proper logging, consider:

-- All [layer 7](https://en.wikipedia.org/wiki/OSI_model) HTTP calls logged with headers, caller metadata, and responses
+- Logging all [layer 7](https://en.wikipedia.org/wiki/OSI_model) HTTP calls with headers, caller metadata, and responses
   - Payloads may not be logged depending on where logging occurs (before TLS termination) and the sensitivity of data
-- All internal actions logged with user and permission information
+- Logging internal actions with user and permission information
-- Trace Ids sent through the entire request lifecycle to track errors or malicious actions
+- Sending trace Ids through the entire request lifecycle to track errors or malicious actions
-- Sensitive data masked or removed
+- Masking or removing sensitive data
   - SSNs, sensitive health information, and other PII should not be stored in logs

 *Legal and compliance representatives should weigh in on log retention times for the specific application.*

 #### Monitoring
-Proper monitoring will have the following (percentages chosen based off risk and team response capacity):
+For proper monitor consider adding:

 - Anomaly alerts:
   - HTTP 4xx and 5xx errors above a percent of normal